-- Remeasurement of all permanent sample plots (PSPs) due for reassessment.
+- Remeasurement of the majority of permanent sample plots (PSPs) due for reassessment.

-- Updated and reconciled GIS mapping of all harvesting for the 2016/17 year using orthophotography, small scale aerial photography and GPS surveys.
+- Updated and reconciled GIS mapping of all harvesting for the 2017/18 year using satellite imagery, orthophotography, small scale aerial photography, GPS surveys and UAV footage.

 - Physical yield reconciliation of all major completed Harvest Units.